momochi000/typewar/README.md

 ## CURRENT

-#### REFACTOR: extract text fragment from attack entity
-Occurs to me that a text fragment can be separated from the piece that actually flies accross the stage
 #### REFACTOR: pull out common battle entity behavior into a separate component
 I think there are a few other components which are overloaded with functionality and should be broken up.
 As part of this, do an audit and create